Tags:

 Fill In the blanks, then press Score to check your answers

-There are people in country
+are people in this country

-Who work hard every day
+Who hard every day

-Not for fame or fortune do they strive
+Not for fame or do they strive

 But the of their labor

-Are worth more than their pay
+Are worth more pay

 And it's time a few of them were recognized.

-Hello Detroit auto workers,
+Hello auto workers,

 Let me thank you for time